Fritzl case: Trial

 On the first day of testimony, jurors watched eleven hours of testimony recorded by Elisabeth in sessions with police and psychologists in July 2008.
 The tape is said to have been so "harrowing" that the eight jurors did not watch more than two hours at a time.
 Four replacement jurors were on standby to replace any of the regular jurors in case they could not bear to hear any more of the evidence.

-Besides the video testimony, Elisabeth's older brother Harald testified and said that he was physically abused by Fritzl as a child.
+Besides the video testimony, Elisabeth's older brother Harald testified that he was physically abused by Fritzl as a child.
 Fritzl's wife, Rosemarie, and Elisabeth's children refused to testify.

-On 18 March 2009, Elisabeth Fritzl attended the second day of the criminal trial against her father, in preparation for a book she wrote about her ordeal.
+On 18 March 2009, Elisabeth attended the second day of the criminal trial against her father, in preparation for a book she wrote about her ordeal.
 She did not plan to see her father again.
-Fritzl's attorney, Rudolf Mayer, confirmed that she had been in the visitors' gallery in disguise at the time her video testimony was aired.
+Fritzl's attorney confirmed that she had been in the visitors' gallery in disguise at the time her video testimony was aired.
 "Josef Fritzl recognised that Elisabeth was in court and, from this point on, you could see Josef Fritzl going pale and he broke down," Mayer said.
 "It was a meeting of eyes that changed his mind."
 The next day, Fritzl began the proceedings by approaching the judge and changing his pleas to guilty on all charges.

-On 19 March 2009, Fritzl was sentenced to life imprisonment without the possibility of parole for 15 years.
+On 19 March 2009, Fritzl was sentenced to life imprisonment without the possibility of parole for fifteen years.
 He said that he accepted the sentence and would not appeal.
-Fritzl is currently serving out his sentence in Garsten Abbey, a former monastery in Upper Austria that has been converted into a prison.
+Fritzl is currently serving out his sentence in Garsten Abbey, a former monastery in Upper Austria converted into a prison.

 Government response

-Chancellor of Austria Alfred Gusenbauer said he planned to launch a foreign public image campaign for his country, in light of the "abominable events."
+In 2008, Austrian Chancellor Alfred Gusenbauer said he planned to launch a foreign public image campaign for his country, in light of the "abominable events."